longturn/freeciv21/docs/Modding/index.rst

 Soundsets are a collection of :literal:`spec` files that allow a Modder to add sound files to varying events that happen inside the game.
 Events such as founding a city, or attacking a unit can have a sound associated with them.
 There is a huge number of events in Freeciv21 that a Modder can attach a sound file to.
-Soundsets will start with a top-lvel :literal:`.soundset` file and with a directory of the same name will have :literal:`.ogg` sound files to play in the client.
+Soundsets will start with a top-level :literal:`.soundset` file and with a directory of the same name will have :literal:`.ogg` sound files to play in the client.

 Have a look at :file:`stdsounds.soundspec` and associated files in :file:`/stdsounds` for an example.